 In order to understand this policy and related procedures, it is important to have a clear understanding of the terms referenced.
 Below find several key definitions or on the Assistance Animals Policy.

-Assistance Animal: A general term referring to any animal providing accommodation to an individual with a disability.
+Assistance Animal: A general term referring to any animal providing support to mitigate the functional impacts of condition that causes substantial impairment in one or more major life activities to an individual with a disability.
 As used within this policy, an assistance animal may be either a service animal or an emotional support animal.
 Assistance Animals are not considered pets.

 Resident: Any ISU student residing in university housing and/or paying guests registered for university guest or conference housing operated by the Department of Residence (DOR).